Fractal dimension: Mathematical definition

+In the line example, the dimension $D = 1$ because there are $N = 3$ units when the scaling factor $\varepsilon = 1/3$.
+In the square example, $D = 2$ because $N = 9$ when $\varepsilon = 1/3$.

+Fractal dimension generalizes traditional dimension in that it can be fractional, but it has exactly the same relationship with scaling that traditional dimension does; in fact, it is derived by simply rearranging equation (1):

+$D$ can be thought of as the power of the scaling factor of an object's measure given some scaling of its "radius".

+For example, the Koch snowflake has $D = 1.26185\ldots$, indicating that lengthening its radius grows its measure faster than if it were a one-dimensional shape (such as a polygon), but slower than if it were a two-dimensional shape (such as a filled polygon).

 Of note, images shown in this page are not true fractals because the scaling described by $D$ cannot continue past the point of their smallest component, a pixel.
 However, the theoretical patterns that the images represent have no discrete pixel-like pieces, but rather are composed of an infinite number of infinitely scaled segments and do indeed have the claimed fractal dimensions.

 D is not a unique descriptor

 As is the case with dimensions determined for lines, squares, and cubes, fractal dimensions are general descriptors that do not uniquely define patterns.
 The value of D for the Koch fractal discussed above, for instance, quantifies the pattern's inherent scaling, but does not uniquely describe nor provide enough information to reconstruct it.
-Many fractal structures or patterns could be constructed that have the same scaling relationship but are dramatically different from the Koch curve, as is illustrated in Figure 6.
+Many fractal structures or patterns could be constructed that have the same scaling relationship but are dramatically different from the Koch curve, as is illustrated in Fig. 6.

-For examples of how fractal patterns can be constructed, see Fractal, Sierpinski triangle, Mandelbrot set, Diffusion limited aggregation, L-System.
+For examples of how fractal patterns can be constructed, see Fractal, Sierpinski triangle, Mandelbrot set, Diffusion-limited aggregation, L-system.